AdityaKoranga/ubuntu-optimization/README.md

 ### 6. Remove the current dock and install plank dock.

 Using super key search for extensions and open it.
+If not available in your system, then download it from ubuntu software.

 <img src="./images/sc5.png" alt="drawing" width="250"/>